Okapi-san/ChIP-Pipeline/README.md

 ## Plotting Coverage

 Where the Jaccard index calculates an overall plot of similiarities between single experiments to cluster factors targeting similiar genomic regions or sites, another approach would be to plot the overall coverage of each experiment over *all* genomic regions covered in all experiments: This allows to identify genomic regions that are covered in most experiments or, to identify experiments covering special regions which are not covered by most other experiments.
-This is done with ```bedtools multiIntersectBed```
+This is done with ```bedtools multiIntersectBed```.
 ```python
  SRX1094                                                                       SRX1094     SRX1095  +->   ...
 +-----------------------+			  +-------------------------------------------------------------+